darbinreyes/subparprogrammer/Dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 ![a.2](a.2.png)

 And I do that by putting these three members in one club.
 The remaining six clubs, you get by rotation of that **triangle**.

-// TODO: draw the remaining six by rotation of the triangle.

 Any **pair** of the complete 7 graph.
 The complete 7 graph has 7 times 6 over 2 is 21 edges.

 * // BB
   * 7×6/2

 // My comment: I don't understand this translation of the problem.

+# next read through

 That is, in the complete, in the population of 7 persons, you can isolate 21 pairs, each pair uniquely determines the triangle to, each edge uniquely determines the triangle to which it belongs, however you see that with these 7 clubs of 3 members it is not true that all persons belong to the same club, because each club has at most 3 members, and it is not true that there exists a club with exactly two members.